 The Court will also speak with counsel to confirm the amount in controversy, the complexity of the case, and the aspects of the case which the parties dispute.

 A CMC is the parties’ first opportunity to discuss the broad parameters of their particular case.
-Not all personal injury law suits are the same.
+Not all personal injury lawsuits are the same.
 Some involve straightforward facts and clearly enumerated damages.
 Others involve complex issues and disputed damages.

 Following the CMC, your attorney will notify you regarding the timeline for your case (since you will likely not be required to attend the CMC).
 Next, your attorney and opposing counsel will begin conducting discovery in accordance with the CMC schedule.
+From there, the process continues.